PalaBarbuto: History

-The restyling for the 2019 Universiade
+Restyling for the 2019 Universiade

 In 2019, in view of the 2019 Summer Universiade, the facility underwent a profound restyling work: the parquet was replaced, as well as the lighting system, changing rooms and services.
 Safety measures were improved and the necessary interventions were carried out to make the upper grandstand usable again, bringing the arena's capacity back to 5,500 seats.
 In compliance with FISU requirements, two LED wall screens were installed, rented specifically for the event and removed at the end.
 Two new LED walls, similar to those used for the Universiade, were installed the following September, to replace the old luminous display board.